ryantcullen/space-game/README.md

 # space-game
-These are files from a space exploration game being developed in unity3D
+These are files from a space exploration game being developed by me in unity3D